aktin/broker/README.md

 data warehouse environments like e.g. research networks or multi-center clinical study registries in conjunction with local workflows and processing infrastructure.

 The broker infrastructure contains two main components: The central component `broker-server` is used to publish information to be distributed.
 The local component `broker-client` is used by multiple parties to retrieve the published information and subsequently report status updates and response-data.

+The middleware infrastructure is content-agnostic in the sense that it can be used with any format or kind of data.
+A typical scenario is submitting a query for data extraction (e.g. SQL) to the broker (server) to be received by multiple clients which in turn process the query and return status/progress information and resulting extracted data.
+Other use cases include distribution of metadata/terminology and processing of material transfer requests.

 As all communication is based on RESTful HTTP endpoints, the `broker-client` is optional and can be replaced with simple HTTP calls.